AlexNix02/Alex.is_Portolio/README.md

 * My previous coding experience includes over a year of C++, as well as some Python

+* I do umpiring and crochet in my free time

 ##

 ## __Project #1: Calculator Interface__